gem/oq-engine/doc/adv-manual/risk-features.rst

 the same way, since the first usage is a special case of the second when all the weights are equal to 1.

-Currently, this taxonomy mapping feature is available for the scenario and event based risk calculators.
-The feature hasn't been added to the classical damage and risk calculators.
+Currently, this taxonomy mapping feature has been testes onlu for the scenario and event based risk calculators.